American-Magnetics-Inc/magnet-daq/README.md

 This repository is the source code and binary distribution point for the Magnet-DAQ application for comprehensive remote control of the AMI Model 430 Programmer.

-**The current application version is 1.06.** An integrated Help file is included that you may preview in PDF format [here](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ-Help.pdf).
+**The current application version is 1.08.** An integrated Help file is included that you may preview in PDF format [here](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ-Help.pdf).
 The Magnet-DAQ application *requires* firmware version 2.55 or later in the Model 430 programmer.

 Magnet-DAQ is also a required prerequisite for the [Multi-Axis Operation](https://bitbucket.org/americanmagneticsinc/multi-axis-operation) open source application developed by AMI for control of AMI Maxes(tm) magnet systems.

-### Firmware Upgrade ###
+### Included Firmware Upgrade ###

-An integrated Firmware Upgrade Wizard is included in the application along with the latest Model 430 firmware versions 2.59 (legacy) and 3.09.
-Upon connection to a Model 430, the application will present the Firmware Upgrade Wizard as appropriate, or on demand via the new toolbar icon.
+An integrated Firmware Upgrade Wizard is included in the application along with the latest Model 430 firmware versions 2.62 (legacy) and 3.12.
+Upon connection to a Model 430, the application will present the Firmware Upgrade Wizard as appropriate, or on demand via the "Upgrade" toolbar icon.

-**NOTE:** The latest firmware includes optional communication on Ethernet port 7185 without the "welcome message."
+**NOTE:** The latest firmware includes optional communication on Ethernet port 7185 without the "Welcome" message.
 This is of importance to customers using VISA and LabVIEW to develop "stateless" communication drivers, and in fact the latest [AMI Drivers for LabVIEW](https://bitbucket.org/americanmagneticsinc/ami-drivers) require port 7185.

+### New Table Feature

+Version 1.08 introduces a Table tab with a list of target fields that can be optionally auto-stepped by the application.
+Also included is an option to execute an external application or Python script at each target, as well as automatically enter and exit persistence at each target.
+These features are intended to allow the customer to use the Magnet-DAQ application for automated data acquisition or other experimental procedures that *repeat* at various field points.
+An example Python script is included in the Help.

-## Manual Updates? ##
+## User Manual Updates? ##

 Updated Model 430 and Power Supply System manuals are available to document all the new features in the latest Model 430 firmware: